Coloring Drawings of Graphs: Existence of 2- and 3-Colorable Drawings

 \restateeulerian*

 \begin{proof} Let $\Gamma$ be a drawing of the graph $G$.
-Suppose first that $\Gamma$ has a face-$2$-coloring $c\colon\mathcal{F}(\Gamma) \rightarrow \{0,1\}$.
-Then for any vertex $v$ in the drawing, the incident faces in cyclical order around the vertex have to alternate between the colors $0$ and $1$.
+Suppose for the first direction that $\Gamma$ has a \bothV{face-}{cell }$2$-coloring \mbox{$c\colon\mathcal{F}(\Gamma) \rightarrow \{0,1\}$}.
+Then for any vertex $v$ in the drawing, the incident \bothV{faces}{cells} in cyclical order around the vertex have to alternate between the colors $0$ and $1$.
 Thus, the degree of $v$ must be even.
 Hence, $G$ is indeed Eulerian.

 Suppose vice versa that $G$ has only vertices of even degree, and without loss of generality assume that $G_\text{isc}(\Gamma)$ is connected.
 Note that every intersection vertex in $G_{\text{isc}}(\Gamma)$ has even degree because every edge of the drawing passing through the corresponding intersection point contributes two edge-segments incident with the intersection-vertex.
 Hence, $G_\text{isc}(\Gamma)$ is Eulerian as well.
 As is well-known~\cite{welsh}, this means that the planar dual graph $G^\top(\Gamma)$ is bipartite.
-The $2$-coloring of $G^\top(\Gamma)$ now yields a proper face-$2$-coloring of $G_\text{isc}(\Gamma)$ respectively $\Gamma$. \end{proof}
+The $2$-coloring of $G^\top(\Gamma)$ now yields a proper \bothV{face-}{cell }$2$-coloring of $G_\text{isc}(\Gamma)$ respectively {a proper cell $2$-coloring of} $\Gamma$. \end{proof}

-Using that drawings of Eulerian graphs are face-$2$-colorable, we can prove that every bridgeless graph admits a face-$3$-colorable drawing.
+Using {the fact} that drawings of Eulerian graphs are \bothV{face-}{cell }$2$-colorable, we can prove that every bridgeless graph admits a \bothV{face-}{cell }$3$-colorable drawing. {An illustration of the proof is provided in Fig.~\ref{outerdraw}.}